mysql/mysql-js/samples/tweet/README.md

     mysql -u root < create_tweet_tables.sql

-The Node.js application *tweet.js* is a rather complete large example which can run as either as a command-line tool or as a REST web server.
+The Node.js application *tweet.js* is a rather complete large example which can run as either as a command-line tool or as a REST web server.  *tweet.js* responds to a number of verb-object commands; to see a list of them, simply
+type:

+    node tweet

 Some demonstration scripts are provided to illustrate *tweet.js*:
 - *demo_cli_populate.sh* populates the database with some sample data.
 - *demo_cli_get.sh* demonstrates querying the sample data from the command shell.
 - *demo_http_get.sh* demonstrates querying the sample data (and posting a new tweet) over the HTTP interface.
 - *demo_http_delete.sh* uses the HTTP interface to delete the sample data.

-Note that in order to run the HTTP demo scripts, you must first start the server on port 7800, using the command:
+Note that in order to run the HTTP demo scripts, you should first start the server on port 7800, using the command:

     node tweet start server 7800